YaliZhang98/mGPS/README.md

 # mGPS
-**Microbiome biodiversity typifies fine-scale biogeography using a machine learning model**
+**A microbiome fine-scale biogeography tool maps the transfer of antimicrobial resistance genes**

-*Leo McCarthy, Yali Zhang and Eran Elhaik*
+*Yali Zhang, Leo McCarthy, S. Emil Ruff, and Eran Elhaik*

-This repository contains all code used for data cleaning, modelling and results contained in the Microbiome Geographic Population Structure (mGPS) analysis.
-Outlining the method used for developing our multi-output model for hierarchical location predictions i.e. (continent/country/city) and location co-ordinates(latitude + longitude) using bacterial abundance data as input.
+This repository contains all code used for data cleaning, modelling and results of the Microbiome Geographic Population Structure (mGPS). mGPS is a biogeographical tool that employs multi-output model for hierarchical location predictions (i.e., continent/country/city) and location coordinates (latitude + longitude) using bacterial abundance data as input.

 ## Data

-All data and geodata required to reproduce the analysis is contained within the `Data.zip`  and needs to be unzipped before running the analysis.
+All data and geographical cooridnates needed to reproduce the analyses are in the `Data.zip.`Unzip the file before running the analyses.
+Description of folders:

 - Metasub
   - `complete_metadata.csv` - MetaSUB environmental and geo data
   - `metasub_taxa_abundance.csv` - MetaSUB taxa abundance data
   - `MetaSUB City Metadata - Sheet1 new.csv` - MetaSUB city information data
   - `After_process_megares_amr_class_rpkmg.csv` - MetaSUB AMR data
 - Soil
   - `Dataset_01_22_2018_enviro.csv` - Soil origin metadata
   - `Dataset_01_22_2018_taxa.csv` - Soil OTU taxa read data
 - Marine
   - `marine_taxa.csv` - Marine taxa and metadata
 - Geo: Geodata required for produce the analysis and figures

 ## Usage

-The interface of mGPS and its detailed description can be found in folder `mGPS_interface`。
+The interface of mGPS and its detailed description can be found inthe  folder `mGPS_interface`。

-In `mGPS.r`, there are two parts of scripts:
+The script `mGPS.r`, has two parts:

 * `species_select()` - function using random forest for selecting optimal Geographically Informative Taxa (GIT) that used to built the mGPS prediction model:
   - `x` -- prediction variables